christiandeange/aaraar/docs/installation.md

     }
     ```

+### Android modules

-For Android modules, aaraar is enabled to run automatically as part of the assemble pipeline for all variants unless you
+For Android modules, aaraar is configured to run automatically as part of the assemble pipeline for all variants, unless
-configure it otherwise via the provided `aaraar` extension.
+configured otherwise via the provided `aaraar` extension.
 It is recommended that you only enable aaraar for variant(s)
 you intend to publish.

 ```kotlin